 Complete the Neighborhood

-At present, the India Basin community at large is in need of many of the basic amenities commonly found in San Francisco’s walkable neighborhoods.
-The project connects into and augments the neighborhood by adding a wide range of amenities, public services and recreation options so that the surrounding community can meet basic needs within a 10–15 minute walk.
+The project augments the neighborhood by adding a wide range of amenities, public services and recreation options within a 10–15 minute walk.

 Shape Public Space for Public Life

-India Basin’s focus on public life compels integration of development with a dynamic open space system; interweaving parks, plazas and gathering places with an extensive pedestrian and bicycle network.
-Scale and configuration of space are modulated to purpose—from the intimate Town Square to the flexible Public Market and expansive waterfront terraces and boardwalks edging the shoreline.
+Focus on public life compels integration of development with a dynamic open space system; interweaving parks, plazas and gathering places with an extensive pedestrian and bicycle network.

 Craft a Village for the Human Scale